 How do I get allocated a code?

 Step 1: If you are a wholesale energy market participant, send us a request for registration of new codes, modification or de-activation of existing EIC Codes using the request form here - EIC Request Form.
+Please convert the form from Excel to PDF format and send it to firstname.lastname@example.org.
 Please take care to ensure that all information provided is correct.
 For Electricity and Gas EIC Codes, the contact point is email@example.com.

 Step 2: We will process and validate the request form, consulting the Central Issuing Office (CIO) for International codes.